-TLDR; In FATF’s latest guidance, it broadly defines DeFi operators as VASPs that have to deal with AML/CFT obligations.
-On the travel rule, the big news is that FATF expands these requirements to include all financial institutions (FIs) who deal with virtual assets.
+Summary: In FATF’s latest guidance, it broadly defines DeFi operators as VASPs that have to deal with AML/CFT obligations.
+On the Travel Rule, the big news is that FATF expands these requirements to include all financial institutions (FIs) who deal with virtual assets.
 FATF also clarified many outstanding questions by adding new requirements such as sanction-screening of counterparties and collection of beneficiary names, even with unhosted wallets.
-VASPs will need to move quickly on the travel rule or risk not receiving licenses for operation and being outcompeted by FIs entering the market today with strong compliance expertise.
+VASPs will need to move quickly on the Travel Rule or risk not receiving licenses for operation and being outcompeted by FIs entering the market today with strong compliance expertise.

 On March 19th, 2021, the Financial Action Task Force (FATF) released its updated guidance on the risk-based approach for virtual assets (VAs) and virtual asset service providers (VASPs).

 The original guidance was published in June 2019, placing anti-money laundering and countering the financing of terrorism (AML/CFT) obligations on VAs and VASPs.
 It also extended Recommendation 16 to VASPs, commonly known as the “travel rule”.

 Following the publication of this revised guidance, there is a 4 week public consultation period in which private sector participants will provide feedback and commentary.
 Notabene will be providing input directly to FATF as part of the FATF Virtual Asset Contact Group (VACG) and indirectly through its participation in various forums like the Global Digital Finance (GDF) and the Chamber of Digital Commerce.

 With this revised guidance, FATF aims to achieve two goals: